DIGITbrain/digitbrain.github.io/docs/attributes/data_resource.md

 `format`{ #format }

+:   **Optional**-*List[DATA_FORMAT]*<br>
-:   **Optional**-*List[DATA_FORMAT]*- supported format/encoding of the data produced or consumed by the data resource as a MIME type (IETF RFC 6838 https://www.sitepoint.com/mime-types-complete-list/).
+    supported format/encoding of the data produced or consumed by the data resource as a MIME type (IETF RFC 6838 https://www.sitepoint.com/mime-types-complete-list/).
 More than one can appear here (remote directory with several files).

     === "Example"